prranavv/CPAMM/README.md

 ## Disclaimer

 CPAMM is a learning and portfolio project demonstrating Solana program development with the Anchor framework.
 It has not been audited and is not intended for production use with real funds.
-See [Known Limitations](#known-limitations) for current issues.
 Always conduct a thorough security audit before deploying any DeFi protocol to mainnet.

 ---